Diploma Programs

 The Kepler Professional Diploma in Astrology (KPDA)

-Sixty (60) weeks of this instruction focus on the Fundamentals of Natal Astrology (10-week timeline per course) and Predictive Techniques (5-week timeline per course).
+Forty (40) weeks of this instruction focus on the Fundamentals of Natal Astrology (Four 10-week courses) and Predictive Techniques (Six 5-week courses).

 Required courses: